-We will ensure the right questions are asked of the landlord, provide you with our experiences and comments on any extras and heads of agreements.
-We will review the title to the property, highlight any issues relating to the property, the landlord answers and the lease, assit you with any negotiations, help you calculate and pay any stamp duty and ensure the lease is properly registered so that you can rely upon it.
+We will ensure the right questions are asked to the landlord, provide you with our experience and comments on any extras and heads of agreements.
+We will review the title to the property, highlight any issues relating to the property, landlord answers and the lease, assist you with any negotiations, help you calculate and pay any stamp duty and ensure the lease is properly registered so that you can rely upon it.

-Whatever a lawyer may say they will aim to produce a balanced and fair lease that is only amended to reflect an individuals quirks that the landloard and tenant have agreed upon.
-This approach is actually quite sensible because no lawyer wants to report to their client that the whole transaction is held up or lost because they have been caught trying to be a smart arse!
+Whatever a lawyer may say they will aim to produce a balanced and fair lease that is only amended to reflect an individual's quirks that the landlord and tenant have agreed upon.
+This approach is actually quite sensible because no lawyer wants to report to their client that the whole transaction is held up or lost because they have been caught trying to be smart!

 The more information you have, the clearer the instructions you can provide at the outset.
 The clearer you are, the quicker the lease will be agreed, the fewer the re-drafts, the cheaper the job, the happier you will be.

 What is so interesting about the word “demise”?

 This is often simply the postal description of the property!

 Demise is simply 'lawyer speak' for the description of the property being let.
 It can, however, be used quite cleverly to include and exclude parts of a building.
 Why is that important?
 Whether the roof joists or the structural walls are or aren’t included in the ‘demised premises’ affects who is responsible for fixing them if they go wrong.